 Ms. Winckler, who holds a Bachelor of Science and Bachelor of Commerce (Honours) obtained in South Africa, is a Chartered Accountant (South Africa).
 Ms. Winckler worked in the audit profession for five years, in corporate finance for five years, and in a number of executive positions with Coalspur Limited and BHP Billiton.
-Ms. Winckler is currently a member of the audit committee of FLSmidth & Co.
-A/S.
+Ms. Winckler is currently the Chair of the Board of Directors of Pan American Silver Corp., which is listed on the TSX and the NYSE, and is a member of the audit committee of FLSmidth & Co.
+A/S, a Danish engineering company listed on The NASDAQ OMX Exchange Copenhagen.